styleguidist/react-styleguidist/docs/Development.md

 - `props-loaders`: loads props documentation using react-docgen;
 - `examples-loader`: loads examples from Markdown files;

-Styleguidist tries to load and reuse user’s webpack config (`webpack.config.js` in project root folder).
+Styleguidist tries to load and reuse the user’s webpack config (`webpack.config.js` in project root folder).
 It works most of the time but has some restrictions: Styleguidist [ignores](https://github.com/styleguidist/react-styleguidist/blob/master/src/scripts/utils/mergeWebpackConfig.js) some fields and plugins because they are already included (like `webpack.HotModuleReplacementPlugin`), don’t make sense for a style guide (like `output`) or may break Styleguidist (like `entry`).

-We’re trying to keep Styleguidist’s own [webpack config](https://github.com/styleguidist/react-styleguidist/blob/master/src/scripts/make-webpack-config.js) minimal to reduce clashes with user’s configuration.
+We’re trying to keep Styleguidist’s [webpack config](https://github.com/styleguidist/react-styleguidist/blob/master/src/scripts/make-webpack-config.js) minimal to reduce clashes with the user’s configuration.

 ## React components